Concerts in the Courtyard: Kevin McKrell

 Every summer Friday from June 4 to September 3 (weather permitting), Bennington Museum invites you to join us in the courtyard for a bite to eat and some informal entertainment by regional musicians.

 From approximately 5pm to 7pm Bennington Museum will host performers in the courtyard, free of charge.
-The public is encouraged to bring their own blankets or lawn chairs and to arrive early as the courtyard capacity will be limited to 30 total.
-Visitors are expected to maintain social distance and wear masks when not eating or drinking.
+The public is encouraged to bring their own blankets or lawn chairs and to arrive early as the courtyard capacity is limited.

 The Avocado Pit will set up shop in front of the Museum’s gates, serving delicious tacos, beer and wine.
 Food may be eaten anywhere on the grounds, and alcohol may be consumed within the gates and other designated areas.